davidsday/go-tdd/README.txt

 coverage as I write this (basically everything but main() and a few logFatal() type calls).

-And, as an aside, I have had occasion to go back and retrofit (rewrite) a few personal projects in this style recently, and I have been surprised at the bugs that writing tests brings to the surface even on projects which seem to be working fine.
-I suspect that these personal projects have only been exercised with my personal use patterns, and I had of course corrected the bugs that come to light in my own use scenario, so the apps seemed to be bug free to me.
-Writing tests to substantially cover 85-95% of their code further flushes out bugs I had not found.
-Humbling....
-It has further confirmed to me that TDD is a worthwhile style of development and especially when combined with the use of cyclomatic complexity metrics to make sure your functions stay small, simple, debuggable and readable.
-I have found that having the cyclomatic complexity metric more or less ever present in my development efforts helps me preemptively keep things simple.
-It is easier to write a simple test for a simple function.

-By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for determining cyclomatic complexity in Golang code.
-It is compiled directly into this plugin, so the user need not do a thing, except work on the complexity of his/her code.

-I am taking the go test -json output's word as to the number of tests run, passed, failed, etc, but we need to realize that the results are approximate.
-When you write a test with subtests, go test seems to count the mother/father test in addition to all the subtests.
-Thing is, the parent test often doesn't actually do any testing itself and perhaps shouldn't be counted.
-Just don't be surprised at counts that differ slightly from your counts, if you use subtests.

 go-tdd is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.

-It does not interfere with vim-go in anyway that I am aware of.
-In my setup, I have replaced vim-go's <Leader>t (<ESC>:GoTest<CR) with
-<LocalLeader>t to activate go-tdd.
-If I desire to use vim-go's
-:GoTest command, I call it just like that.

 The second benefit listed above was a "marginally better go test experience".  vim-go reports [SUCCESS] in directories with no test files